 Today’s market is highly competitive and securing land is perhaps one of the greatest challenges that developers face.
-New entrants and seasoned developers who are looking to scale and capitalise on the nascent demand for housing are driving land prices higher—especially for properties that are well located, have services on-site, and have zoning favourable for medium to high-density developments.
+New entrants and seasoned developers who are looking to scale and capitalise on the nascent demand for housing are driving land prices higher.
+This is especially for properties that are well located, have services on-site, and have zoning favourable for medium to high-density developments.

-It is these transactions that are so frequently caught and publicised by the media who are quick to highlight how much a property is sold for compared to its government’s valuation (or CV).
+It is these transactions that are so frequently caught and publicised by the media.
+The news cycle are quick to highlight how much a property is sold for compared to its government’s valuation (or CV).
 For developers, however, a property’s CV plays little to no role in their assessment of value.
 Instead, what one is willing to pay is driven by a property’s residual value.

 The Basic Formula of Residual Valuation Method

 The residual valuation method is reductive.
 First, the developer estimates the total value of each proposed unit in the development.
 The sum of which is known as the Gross Realisable Value or GRV.

 From this figure, expected costs associated with the development, an allowance for profit (and risk), and miscellaneous fees are deducted.

 The amount left is the properties residual value, which implies the price a developer can pay to acquire the site.
 The basic formula for the calculation of residual value is:

 Residual Value = Gross Realisable Value – (Total Development Cost + Project Margin + Fees)